 Please note that when you apply for a mortgage on a second home, your ability to qualify for the loan depends solely on your credit score, debt-to-income ratio and other borrower qualification guidelines as opposed to any rental income generated by the property.

-To get approved for the loan, lenders require you to demonstrate that you can afford the mortgage, property tax and homeowners insurance on both your primary residence as well as the second home.
+To get approved for the loan, lenders require you to demonstrate that you can afford the total monthly housing expense -- which includes the mortgage, property tax and homeowners insurance -- or rent on your primary residence as well as the total housing expense on second home.
 This is why it may be more challenging to qualify for a mortgage on a second home as compared to a loan on your primary residence or an even investment property that generates rental income.

 We recommend that you contact multiple lenders in the table below to confirm the mortgage terms for a second home.
 Shopping lenders is the best way to save money on your mortgage.